raspberrypilearning/edit-the-web/en/step_6.md

 The final value in our ```border``` declaration is an easy one - colour.
 Simply change the word ```black``` to any of the colour names you have found in [this list](https://www.w3schools.com/cssref/css_colors.asp){:target="_blank"}.
 --- /task ---

 Once you have created a border you like, we can use the next declaration to make the corners smoother and rounded rather than sharp and square using the ```border-radius``` declaration.
-This delcaration determines how big a circle you want to use for the corners - the bigger the number, the rounder the corners!
+This declaration determines how big a circle you want to use for the corners - the bigger the number, the rounder the corners!

 --- task ---
 Have a play with the number in the ```border-radius``` declaration until it looks the way you want.
 (Leaving the declaration blank will give sharp, square corners.)